 NOTE: This set of posts is a continuation of the Double Messages series.
-Please read or review those.
+Please read or review those first.

-Eric Berne’s student Claude Steiner, in “Scripts People Live” showed how Senders & Receivers play an interactive game, each gaining Negative Benefits (points) – the S to always be in charge, while the R is to always be a victim & stay dependent (no S & I).
+Eric Berne’s student Claude Steiner, in “Scripts People Live” showed how Senders & Receivers play an interactive game, each gaining points (Negative Benefits) – so the S is always in charge, while the R is always the victim & stays dependent (no S & I). ➡️ IMAGE article re.
+DBs

-• The other side of the transaction is the Double Bind.
-One way this happens TO the R is when someone hears words said to them in such a way that the accompanying actions or non-verbal communications directly contradict the spoken words.
+b.
+The other side of the transaction is the Double Bind.
+One way the R gets hooked is when —

-EXP: a mother screams at her child “I love you, and you better believe it or I’ll whip you!”
+EXP: A mother screams at her child “I love you, and you’d better believe it or I’ll leave!”

-• DBs are created by DMs as logic fails, Boolean questions** (in 3 parts) being asked in binary terms (in 2 parts).
+• D. Binds are created by D. Messages as logic fails, Boolean questions** (in 3 parts) being asked in binary terms (in 2 parts).
 That doesn’t work.
-A person is presenting with a 3-way, no-win situation: You’re damned if you do / Damned if you don’t, and / Damned if you notice that you’re damned both ways
+A person is presented with a 3-way, no-win situation: You’re damned if you do / Damned if you don’t, and / Damned if you notice that you’re damned both ways

 • Accepting or trying to deal with DMs leads to a great deal of angst, causing the R to think:

 Re.
-Emotions: “I have to make sense of the 2 sides, but they don’t make sense, but I have to, but I can’t … I must be crazy!”
+Emotions: “I have to make sense of the 2 demands / expectations, but they don’t make sense, but I have to, but I can’t … I must be crazy!”

 Since DMs are inherently irrational, they must NOT be honored, which then eliminates the D.Bind